 The bidder must prove fulfillment of the threshold conditions by itself.

 The bidder will constitute just one legal entity.
 Submission of a joint bid (Joint Venture) of multiple suppliers that have incorporated for submitting an answer to this tender only will not be permitted.
-Submission of a bid by a primary contractor and subcontractors is permitted.
+Submission of the bid by a primary contractor and subcontractors is permitted.

 The administrative threshold conditions